zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/events.rst

 Suggested Uses
 **************

+Use an event to minimize ISR processing by deferring interrupt-related work to a thread to reduce the amount of time interrupts are locked.

 Use an event to allow the kernel's system workqueue to handle an event, rather than defining an application thread to handle it.